sofwerx/swx-devops/README.md

 # docker-compose as `swx dc`

 Instead of using `docker-compose` directly, I strongly suggest using the `swx dc` wrapper instead, as it will ensure that you have the correct environment sourced before running `docker-compose`.

+You can still run `docker-compose` directly of course, so long as your environment variables are correct for the docker engine you are deploying to.